centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 When installing Centreon MAP Engine server, it will automatically install java (OpenJDK 11) if needed.

-> You need to have a MariaDB database to store Centreon MAP data, whether
+> You need to have a MariaDB database to store your Centreon MAP data, except if it has already been created at the central level.
-> it's on localhost or somewhere else.

 To install MariaDB, execute the following command: